Appendices included:

 The consultation and policy development process involved the following steps:

-1. Review – the PSHE lead and AHT pulled together all relevant information including national and local guidance.
+- Review – a working group pulled together all relevant information including relevant national and local guidance.

-4. Ratification – once amendments were made; the policy was shared with governors and ratified.
+- Ratification – once amendments were made, the policy was shared with governors and ratified.

 The personal beliefs and attitudes of teachers will not influence the teaching of RSE.
 A balanced and non-judgmental approach will be taken.
 Teachers, and all those contributing to RSE will work to the agreed values within this policy.